A homogenization bending shell theory for multiscale materials from $3D$ nonlinear elasticity: Abstract

 \section{Abstract}

-We derive homogenized bending shell theories starting from three dimensional nonlinear elasticity.
-The original three dimensional model contains three small parameters: the two homogenization scales $\varepsilon$ and $\varepsilon^2$ of the material properties and the thickness $h$ of the shell.
-Depending on the asymptotic ratio of these three parameters, we obtain different asymptotic theories.
+This article derives homogenized bending shell theories starting from three-dimensional nonlinear elasticity.
+The original three-dimensional model contains three small parameters: the two homogenization scales $\varepsilon$ and $\varepsilon^2$ of the material properties and the thickness $h$ of the shell.
+We obtain different limiting behaviors depending on the limit of various ratios of these three parameters.